patricklynch/BackingStore/README.md

 [![Platform](https://img.shields.io/cocoapods/p/BackingStore.svg?style=flat)](https://cocoapods.org/pods/BackingStore)
 [![Language](https://img.shields.io/badge/swift-4.2-orange.svg)](https://developer.apple.com/swift)

 `BackingStore` is a framework that automatically handles perfect batch updates in table views and collection views.
-This is accomplished by providing a method of storing a section-based data model set that is to be displayed in a `UICollectionView` or `UITableView`.
-When that data is updated, it automatically calculates a diff between old and new in the form of inserted sections, inserted index paths, deleted sections, deleted indexpaths and moved index paths.
-It then automatically applies this diff to a `UITableView` or `UICollectionView` instance to perform a smooth, performant batch update.
+This is accomplished by providing a method of storing a section-based data model that represents visible items to be displayed in a `UICollectionView` or `UITableView`.
+When that data model is updated through `BackingStore`'s interface, it automatically calculates a diff between the old and new versions in the form of inserted sections, inserted index paths, deleted sections, deleted indexpaths and moved index paths.
+It then automatically uses this diff to to perform a smooth, performant batch update in a `UITableView` or `UICollectionView` instance.
 What this means is that you never have to call `reloadData()` ever again, and every change you make to the contents of a table or collection view will be perfectly animated.

 Pretty cool, ain't it?

 ## Example